Capital Conference Program-Friday, June 27, 2025

 -

+Session 231.
 Guiding Students to Success in the Barbara Jordan Historical Essay Competition.
 Room BrazosThe Essay Competition provides students with the opportunity to build their research and writing skills by selecting an individual, organization, or movement that has made a significant positive contribution to the history or culture of Texas and detailing those contributions in a well-written essay.
 Come for a discussion of how to guide students in selecting a subject and locating sources as well as the advantages of participating in this event.
 Gail Herman, Sulphur Springs HS.

-- Comma Get It.
+- Session 227.
+Comma Get It.
 Room Pecos

 You’ve seen your students edit.
 Sweet kids.
 Bright.
 But sometimes couldn’t spot a comma splice if it walked up and introduced itself.
 We’ll break down what the UIL Copy Editing test is really asking and how to get your kids to nail each part.
 We’ll talk analyzing, strategy, and how to survive coaching copy editors with your dignity (mostly) intact.
-Stephen Green, Conroe Caney Creek HS. - Social Studies: Advanced.
+Stephen Green, Conroe Caney Creek HS. - Session 236.
+Social Studies: Advanced.
 Room Zlotnik Ballroom 5

 Tips on getting students to the Regional meet, then understanding the four main concepts that must be learned to advance to State.
 Kay Whitton, state contest director.